programmerstandard/Termux-Environment-Practical/ApachePhp/verifyPHPmodule.md

 # List Of PHP Module To Verify :

 * libxml2 for phpDocumentor.
-* php-apache for running PHP in Apache.
+* libphp.so Module in php-apache package for running PHP in Apache.
 * php-sodium for PHPmyadmin.

 ## To Verify Module In PHP